 After three hours of intense fighting, there was a heavy downpour.
-The one of the reasons for the defeat of Nawab was the lack of planning to protect their weapons during the heavy downpour which turned the table in favour of the British army apart from the major reason of treachery by Mir Jafar.
+One of the reasons for the defeat of Nawab was the lack of planning to protect their weapons during the heavy downpour which turned the table in favour of the British army apart from the major reason being the treachery of Mir Jafar.

 Siraj-Ud-Daulah’s army with 50,000 soldiers, 40 cannons and 10 war elephants was defeated by 3,000 soldiers of Robert Clive.
 The battle ended in 11 hours and Siraj-Ud-Daulah fled from the battle post his defeat.

 According to Robert Clive, 22 men died and 50 were injured from the British troops.
 The Nawab army lost about 500 men, including several key officials and many of them even suffered several casualties.

 Who Fought the Battle of Plassey?